-The eight-day festival of light that begins on the eve of the 25th of the Jewish month of Kislev -- celebrates the triumph of light over darkness, of purity over adulteration, of spirituality over materiality.
+The eight-day festival of light that begins on the eve of the 25th of the Jewish month of Kislev -- celebrates the triumph of light over darkness.

 More than twenty-one centuries ago, the Holy Land was ruled by the Seleucids (Syrian-Greeks), who sought to forcefully Hellenize the people of Israel.
-Against all odds, a small band of faithful Jews defeated one of the mightiest armies on earth, drove the Greeks from the land, reclaimed the Holy Temple in Jerusalem and rededicated it to the service of God.
+Against all odds, a small band of faithful Jews defeated one of the mightiest armies and reclaimed the Holy Temple in Jerusalem.
 When they sought to light the Temple's menorah (the seven branched candelabrum), they found only a single cruse of olive oil that had escaped contamination by the Greeks.
 Miraculously, the one-day supply burned for eight days, until new oil could be prepared under conditions of ritual purity.

 To commemorate and publicize these miracles, the sages instituted the festival of Chanukah.
 At the heart of the festival is the nightly menorah (candelabrum) lighting: a single flame on the first night, two on the second evening, and so on till the eighth night of Chanukah, when all eight lights are kindled.
-Chanukah customs include eating foods fried in oil -- latkes (potato pancakes) and sufganiot (doughnuts); playing with the dreidel (a spinning top on which are inscribed the Hebrew letters nun, gimmel, hei and shin, an acronym for Nes Gadol Hayah Sham, "a great miracle happened there") and the giving of Chanukah gelt, gifts of money, to children.
+Chanukah customs include eating foods fried in oil such as latkes (potato pancakes) and sufganiot (doughnuts) and the giving of Chanukah gelt, gifts of money, to children.

 The name Kwanzaa is derived from the phrase “matunda ya kwanza” which means “first fruits” in Swahili.
 Each family celebrates Kwanzaa in its own way, but celebrations often include songs and dances, African drums, storytelling, poetry reading, and a large traditional meal.
 On each of the seven nights, the family gathers and a child lights one of the candles on the Kinara (candleholder), then one of the seven principles is discussed.
 The principles, called the Nguzo Saba (seven principles in Swahili) are values of African culture which contribute to building and reinforcing community among African-Americans.
 Kwanzaa also has seven basic symbols which represent values and concepts reflective of African culture.